conspirafi/conspira.fi/README.md

 vercel --prod
 ```

-**Note**: If you encounter React version conflicts during deployment, the project is configured with pnpm overrides to handle React 19 compatibility.
+**Troubleshooting Deployment**:
+- If you see pnpm registry errors, the project will automatically install pnpm during deployment
+- The build command includes Prisma migrations
+- React 19 compatibility is handled via pnpm overrides

 ### 4. Initialize Production Database